milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 Emi: "Is something wrong?
 You don't look very happy."

+Emi: "(I don't think the tart looked that bad, did it. . .?)"

 *Kai averts his gaze, unable to look me in the eye.
 He hesitates to answer.*

 Kai: "The truth is, I'm not a very big fan of strawberries.
-They just don't sit well with me."
+They just don't sit well with my stomach for some reason."

 Emi: "Oh shoot, I'm so sorry!
 I should've asked you if you had any preferences.
 I can go grab you something else!"